Important Information

 Trekkers with accompanying porters (generally, 1 porter per 2 trekkers) to assist with carrying gear during the trek.
 (We cover the porters’ meals, lodging, salary, transport, insurance, equipment, and other essentials.)

-Tsum Valley special permit and Conservation Area Permit Trekker’s Information Management System (TIMS) card fee.
+Tsum Valley special permit and Conservation Area Permit, Trekker’s Information Management System (TIMS) card fee.

 All Government and local taxes.